joshuaejs/arista_eos_audit/README.md

 Once you collected the commands output, you can run the script [generate_audit_report.py](generate_audit_report.py) to generate reports.

 ## Repository details

+### eos python library

+The python library [eos](eos) has python functions imported in the pythons scritps of this repository

 ### Repository input